snipsco/hermes-protocol/README.md

 to communicate with each other.
 For example an user app for the platform can use `hermes` to be notified that a new intent was detected.
-An other example could when the dialogue component asks the Automatic Speech Recognition (ASR) component to start capturing user speech.
+An other example could when the dialogue component asks the Automatic Speech Recognition (ASR) component to start capturing user speech, this will also be done through `hermes`.

 ### Ontology

 The various messages that can be sent using `hermes` are defined in what we call an ontology.
 It is an ensemble of rust `struct`s definitions.
-Relevant parts of the ontology are available in the guest languages that hermes supports
+Relevant parts of the ontology are available in the guest languages that hermes supports.

 ### Sites

 An important notion when using the Snips platform is the notion of "site".
 A site can be seen as an "interaction locus".
-It is thought a site than an user will interact with the platform.
-A site consists at least of a voice input (a microphone) and also probably of speakers and maybe other devices used to give information to the user (leds, screens...)
+It is throught a site than an user will interact with the platform.
+A site consists at least of a voice input (a microphone) and also probably of speakers and maybe other devices used to give information to the user (leds, screens...).

 A site is identified in `hermes` by a `site_id`.
-When there is a single site, it is usually `default`
+When there is a single site, it is usually `default`.

 ### Components and facades